 The printing of medications, prosthetics, cosmetics and foodstuffs raises numerous FDA issues.
 Indeed, the FDA conducted its own research into 3D printing to obtain the knowledge and experience needed to assess the safety, effectiveness, quality and performance of FDA-regulated products developed with 3D printing.
-Additionally, it currently is developing a policy for regulating the commercial use of products developed with 3D printing.
+Additionally, it has been developing a policy for regulating the commercial use of products developed with 3D printing.
 Policies also will be developed for the 3D printing of medical devices by non-traditional entities, such as hospitals, rather than the entity that sponsored the device for FDA approval.

 3D printing is an exciting technology that is likely to change manufacturing as we know it.
-It brings with it, though, numerous legal challenges.
-We will look at some of those challenges in our upcoming posts.
+It brings with it, though, numerous legal challenges and many unanswered questions.